triggermesh/docs/docs/targets/sendgrid.md

 In the Target creation form, provide a name for the event Target, and add the following information:

-* **Default sender name**: Define a default 'name' to be assigned in the `From:` section of the email to be created, if the received event does not contain a **FromName** property.
+* **Default sender name**: Define a default 'name' to be assigned in the `From:` section of the email to be created, if the received event does not contain a `FromName` property.
-* **Default sender email**: Define a default email address to be assigned in the `From:` section of the email to be created, if the received event does not contain a **FromEmail** property.
+* **Default sender email**: Define a default email address to be assigned in the `From:` section of the email to be created, if the received event does not contain a `FromEmail` property.
-* **Default recipient name**: Define a default name to be assigned in the `To:` section of the email to be created, if the received event does not contain a **FromEmail** property.
+* **Default recipient name**: Define a default name to be assigned in the `To:` section of the email to be created, if the received event does not contain a `FromEmail` property.
-* **Default recipient email**: Define a default 'email address' to be assigned in the `To:` section of the email to be created, if the received event does not contain a **ToEmail** property.
+* **Default recipient email**: Define a default 'email address' to be assigned in the `To:` section of the email to be created, if the received event does not contain a `ToEmail` property.
-* **Default subject**: Define a default subject to be assigned to the outgoing email to be created, if the received event does not contain a **subject** property.
+* **Default subject**: Define a default subject to be assigned to the outgoing email to be created, if the received event does not contain a `subject` property.
 * **API Secret**: Reference to a [TriggerMesh secret](../guides/secrets.md) containing an [API token][api] for authenticating requests

-**Note:** If there is not a default value specified for all of the optional fields, the event received by that deployment *MUST* contain all of the information noted in the [Event Types](#event-types), save **Message**, or the Target **will** **fail**
+**Note:** If there is not a default value specified for all of the optional fields, the event received by that deployment *MUST* contain all of the information noted in the [Event Types](#event-types), except for `Message`, or the Target **will fail**.

 ![SendGridTarget form](../images/sendgrid-target/create-bridge-2.png)

 After clicking the `Save` button, the console will self-navigate to the Bridge editor.
 Proceed by adding the remaining components to the Bridge.

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with a SendGrid event Target was successfully created.
+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main _Bridges_ page indicates that the Bridge with a SendGrid event Target was successfully created.

 ![Bridge status](../images/bridge-status-green.png)